Call for Proposals: Due June 15, 2018

 Infusing Cybersecurity Across the Education Portfolio

-This theme will include presentations and sessions that describe stellar Cybersecurity Education interventions for the future STEM and Cybersecurity Workforce.
+This theme will include presentations and sessions that describe stellar cybersecurity education interventions for the future STEM and cybersecurity workforce.
 A focus on infusion of cybersecurity concepts into classroom instruction that align to the NICE Cybersecurity Workforce Framework is appropriate for this theme.
-Proposals sharing strategies for developing and replicating programs that support youth obtaining knowledge, skills, and abilities required for success in the future STEM and Cybersecurity Workforce are highly encouraged.
+Proposals sharing creative strategies for developing and replicating programs that support youth obtaining knowledge, skills, and abilities required for success in the future STEM and cybersecurity degree programs and/or workforce are highly encouraged.

 Step 4: Complete your Proposal

 Please be sure to adhere to word count, do grammar and spelling checks, thoroughly enter all information on submission form.